0AlexZhong0/priority_zist/README.md

 ## Frontend MVP

-- edit the task from the bottom sheet from tapping on the task.
+- sort the tasks based on the score of the RICE framework
-  - the same interface with the AddTaskView except this time it has the values known ahead of time.
-- delete the task on long press.
 - think of a data structure that will fit arbitary parameters where a custom formula for sorting the priority.
 - declare the data structure in the app and sort the tasks based on the formula.
 - change the delete from on long press to swipe to left.